So, you started a blog and now you want to figure out how to get people to read it.

 Not only should your blog articles speak directly to one person, but any social posts or advertising should be written that way as well.
 Everything you write should be directed towards your target reader.

-Now, to determine who that is you can create a persona.
+Now, to determine who that is, you can create a persona.
 A persona uses your data to create a profile of your ideal reader.
 It helps you to create a story so clear that you can picture exactly who this person is.

-2) Make Your Site Easy To Use
+2. Make Your Site Easy to Use

 Before you get too deep into promoting your blog, make sure there are no technical hurdles.
 You don’t want to spend precious time and/or money to get people to your website just to have an issue stop them from being able to enjoy the content.

-a) Make Sure Your Site Is Fast
+1. Make Sure Your Site Is Fast

 People don’t want to wait.
 Especially if they are on a mobile device.
 If they click and link to visit your article and after a few seconds they are staring at a blank white screen, they’ll be clicking the back button to view the next link.

 There are free tools such as GTMetrix and Google Page Insights that you can use to identify how you can improve your page speed.
 Run the scans and review the recommendations.
-Sometimes the suggestions get to be very technical but sometimes it’s as easy as adding height and width to an image.
+Sometimes the suggestions get to be very technical, but sometimes it’s as easy as adding height and width to an image.

 On GTMetrix you get a lot of detail about every suggestion to help even the non-technical blog owner.
-When they suggest you replace an image with a file that looks identical but is a much smaller file size (so it loads faster) they provide you the new file.
+When they suggest you replace an image with a file that looks identical but is a much smaller file size (so it loads faster) they provide you with the new file.
 You can just save it and then replace it on your website.
 They also provide directions for how you can implement some of the more technical suggestions (such as browser caching).
 They even include WordPress specific directions with plugin recommendations and guides.

 Do what you can to improve your website load times.
-The longer your site takes to load the more people you will lose before they even have a chance to judge your content.
+The longer your site takes to load, the more people you will lose before they even have a chance to judge your content.

 You want your website to be responsive.
 What that means is the width of your website responds to the width of the device.
 Whether your reader is on a phone, tablet, or desktop you want the experience to be perfect.

 This doesn’t just mean that it is possible to view on these devices, but that the experience is optimized for the size.
-On mobile, buttons need to be larger so fingers don’t accidentally select the wrong item.
+On mobile, the buttons need to be larger so fingers don’t accidentally select the wrong item.

-On desktop, the content needs to wrap in a way that utilizes the additional screen space.
+On the desktop, the content needs to wrap in a way that utilizes the additional screen space.
 Also, hovers and interactions that greatly improve the desktop experience can ruin a mobile experience.
 Be prepared and have an appropriate replacement.